SmartNews’ Kaisei Hamamoto on how the app deals with media polarization – TechCrunch

 While many Japanese startups focus on other Asian markets when expanding internationally, SmartNews decided to enter the United States because it is home to some of the most influential media companies in the world.
 On the engineering side, Hamamoto said the company also wanted to tap into the country’s AI and machine learning talent pool.

-“The U.S. is not only an attractive market, but also an important development center” for SmartNews,” he said.
+“The U.S. is not only an attractive market, but also an important development center for SmartNews,” he said.

 The Japanese and American versions of SmartNews share the same code base and its offices in both countries work closely together.
 While the company’s machine learning-based algorithms drive the bulk of news discovery and personalized recommendations, publishers are first screened by SmartNews’ content team before being added to its platform.
 The company’s vice president of content is Rich Jaroslovsky, a veteran journalist who wrote for publications like Bloomberg News and the Wall Street Journal.